apotema/go-active_interaction/README.md

  # [Go Active Interation][]
 ================================

-Go ActiveInteractation is based on [active_interaction](https://github.com/AaronLasseigne/) active_interaction and aims to bring the power of the Ruby gem to the Go space.
+Go ActiveInteractation is based on [activeinteraction][] active_interaction and aims to bring the power of the Ruby gem to the Go space.

 - [Installation](#installation)